 It wasn’t long before Kauffman’s dream came to life.
-The first neighborhood association was formed by residents in north Goshen (formally dubbed “Northside”).
+The first neighborhood association was formed by residents in North Goshen (formally dubbed “Northside”).
 It was made official in 2009 by the city government and managed by La Casa, Inc., a local non-profit housing agency.
-Neighbors began meeting monthly to discuss items such as road construction and zoning requests, and regularly gathered for neighborhood picnics and fundraisers.
+Neighbors began meeting monthly to discuss items such as road construction and zoning

 Northside’s neighborhood association was hugely successful, and soon the trend spread across city limits.
 Nearly a decade later, Goshen now has 15 neighborhood associations encompassing roughly 60 percent of the residences within city limits.